A budget rowing machine can be the perfect addition to your home gym without breaking the bank.

 For the price, it certainly looks like the YOSUDA Magnetic Rowing Machine fits the “budget” range.
 The question is: is the quality worth the price?

-Below, I’ll walk you through every important detail of the YOSUDA Rower to show you exactly how it matches up against the better-known rowers on the market.
+For a deeper dive, this review will walk you through every important detail of the YOSUDA Rower to show you exactly how it matches up against the better-known rowers on the market.

 By the end of this full YOSUDA Rowing Machine review, you’ll know about the pros & cons, any design flaws, and whether or not it’s a good choice for you.